BlockInfinity/insurance/README.md

 *Insurer: Insurance closed*

 ![](/images/10.png)
-*Insurant: Unable to confir an insurance which has been closed by the insurer*
+*Insurant: Unable to confirm an insurance which has been closed by the insurer*

 # Prerequisites